 The Company currently maintains the payment of a quarterly dividend on its common shares outstanding, however, the declaration of future dividends are subject to the discretion of our board of directors.
-During the year ended December 31, 2015, 2014 and 2013, the Company paid cash dividends at a quarterly rate of \$0.195, \$0.185, \$0.185, respectively, per share.
-In December 2015, the Company's board of directors increased the quarterly dividend rate to \$0.205 per share, beginning with the first dividend payable in 2016, representing a 5% increase from the previous quarterly declarations.
+During the year ended December 31, 2016, 2015 and 2014, the Company paid cash dividends at a quarterly rate of \$0.205, \$0.195, \$0.185, respectively, per share.
+In December 2016, the Company's board of directors increased the quarterly dividend rate to \$0.215 per share, beginning with the first dividend payable in 2017, representing a 5% increase from the previous quarterly declarations.

-During the year ended December 31, 2015, 2014 and 2013, the Company paid regular quarterly cash dividends totaling \$45.2 million, \$43.5 million and \$32.8 million, respectively.
-Dividend payments during the year ended December 31, 2013, reflect the Company's board of directors decision to pay the regular quarterly dividend initially scheduled to be paid in the first quarter of 2013 in December 2012.
-As a result, the dividends paid during 2013 reflect three quarterly payments as compared to four payments in 2015 and 2014.
+During the year ended December 31, 2016, 2015 and 2014, the Company paid regular quarterly cash dividends totaling \$46.2 million, \$45.2 million and \$43.5 million, respectively.
 We expect that cash dividends will continue to be paid in the future, subject to declaration by our board of directors, future business performance, economic conditions, changes in tax regulations and other matters.
-Based on our present dividend rate and outstanding share count, aggregate annual regular dividends for 2016 are estimated to be approximately \$46.2 million.
+Based on our present dividend rate and outstanding share count, aggregate annual regular dividends for 2017 are estimated to be approximately \$48.4 million.